lindeloev/mcp/cran-comments.md

 ## Notes for the reviewer
 * This is a major update to `mcp`, which has been on CRAN since 2020.
-* This release has breaking changes now, to prepare for release 1.0.
+* This release has breaking changes now, with limited breaking changes expected towards release 1.0.
+The breaking changes serve to feel "R-native", including following emerging standards.
 Most breaking changes include informative deprecation messages and backwards-compatible soft fallbacks where appropriate.
-* Please see the "Expected NOTEs and ERRORs" section at the bottom of this file regarding external JAGS binaries and DOIs.

 ## Test environments
 * Local Linux (Ubuntu), R 4.6.1
-* win-builder (devel and release)
+* win-builder (release, devel)
 * macOS builder (release)
-* R-hub across platforms (Linux, Windows, macOS; oldrel, release, devel)
+* ubuntu (oldrel, release, devel)

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs.

 ## Downstream dependencies
 * All reverse dependencies were checked.
-* There is one reverse imports (glossa) which is unaffected by these changes.
+* There is one reverse imports (glossa) which is unaffected.
+Maintainer notified on 2026-08-09 nonetheless.
   There is one reverse suggests (smoothrb), comparing to `mcp` in vignette "brms-comparison".
 Maintainer was notified on 2026-08-09 and responded affirmatively.

 # Resubmission
 This is a resubmission.
 I have corrected the invalid URLs in the README.